Best Travel Credit Card Rankings in Canada For 2016

 A proprietary travel credit card allows you to redeem points for travel through the credit card company.
 While you can typically book any airline, any time, you’re still bound to the credit card issuer’s pricing, grid and booking system.

 Why It’s a Winner: This card is stacked with value.
-To start, it has a travel credit sign-up bonus worth $300 with no minimum spend requirement.
-The ongoing earn rate of 2 points per dollar spent is equivalent to a 2% earn rate on all purchases (earn $2 in travel rewards for every $100 in card purchases)- a very rich earn rate.
+To start, it has a travel credit sign-up bonus of 35,000 points.
+All you have to do to earn them is make one purchase on the card, and charge at least $3,000 to the card in the first 3 months after opening the account (offer ends April 30th, 2018).
+The ongoing earn rate of 2 points per dollar spent is very rich.
 The card also has solid insurance coverage that more than makes-up for the annual fee.
-The flip side is that there is an annual fee of $150, which is not cheap – however, the benefits make up for it over the long term.
+The flip side is that there is an annual fee of $150, which is not cheap – however, the benefits make up for it over the long term, and BMO is currently offering an annual fee waiver for the first year (conditions apply, offer ends April 30th, 2018).

 Although not quite as convenient as a Flexible travel card, you can still earn unlimited rewards points and redeem them whenever, on whatever travel is available through the BMO Rewards Centre.
 If you don’t have enough points for the full cost of your trip, you can pay the difference with your BMO MasterCard – with no mark-ups.
 There are no blackout periods or seat restrictions.
 Your points will never expire, so long as your credit card is open.
 Plus, BMO Rewards points cover ALL flight charges including taxes and fees.
-There is also a low price match guarantee – ensuring you pay the lowest price out there.
-Finally, you get 4 free lounge passes per year from Priority Access, worth $200 annually.
+Finally, you get 4 free lounge passes per year from Priority Access, worth $108 annually.

-Despite both cards having ongoing rewards equivalent to 2%, The BMO World Elite MasterCard beats out the MBNA Rewards World Elite card because of a higher sign-up bonus, 4 free lounge passes worth $200 annually, and much stronger insurance protection.
+The BMO World Elite MasterCard beats out the MBNA Rewards World Elite card because of a higher sign-up bonus, 4 free lounge passes, and much stronger insurance protection.

 Runner Up: MBNA Rewards World Elite® MasterCard®